cagov/design-system/docs/pages/style/content/be-concise.md

 # Be concise

-Government content is notorious for being long and complicated.
+<p class="text-lead">Government content is notorious for being long and complicated.
 It does not have to be.
-Simple writing supports equal outcomes.
+Simple writing supports equal outcomes.</p>

 ## Standards